With the second round of stimulus, the grant was refunded, but targeted towards low-income communities and with stricter

 How do I get the EIDL grant?

-It’s as simple as ticking a box in your EIDL application.
-This grant is not included by default, and must be officially requested.
-On the current SBA applications, this is very easy—just check the box indicating that you would like to be considered for the up to $10,000 advance, and then fill in your banking information for a direct deposit.
+In 2020, it was as simple as ticking a box in your SBA EIDL loan application.
+The EIDL grant is not included by default, and must be officially requested.
+It was very easy to request—just checking the box indicated that you would like to be considered for the up to $10,000 advance.

 When will I get the EIDL grant?

 This, unfortunately, brings us right back to the unpredictability of the SBA’s processing times.
 We simply don’t know how long it will take the SBA to actually process these requests and deposit the funds.

-Do I have to pay the grant back?
+Do I have to pay the EIDL grant back?

 While the SBA refers to this program as an advance, it was written into law as a grant.
 This means that the amount you are given through this program does not need to be repaid, even if your application is ultimately rejected.
 There will be no interest charged on this amount.